LauWien/ece-teaching/README.md

 To add new material, fork the repository and either update the existing ReST file `index.rst` or, if you want to build a subpage, implement your ReST file on the top level and link it within the `index.rst` file.

-Implementing a subpage is only recommended if your materials covers series of lectures, including video tutotrial(s) and multiple other files.
+Implementing a subpage is only recommended if your materials covers series of lectures, including video tutorial(s) and multiple other files.

 ### How to write